GloriEvo/GloriEvo/README.md

-..♡ !!
-This Github account is only used for Pony Town !! ♡..

-~☆

 ..♡ BYI ♡..

 ⤷ Michael Afton kinnie - Doubles are free to int.
 Selfshippers are also fine, just don't be weird.